 Do I need any tests before starting a biological medicine?

 Most people will have a chest X-ray and blood tests before starting a biological medicine.
-These tests are done to make sure you do not have TB and that you do not have any problems with your blood-producing cells.
+These tests are done to make sure you do not have TB and hepatitis B (as above) and that you do not have any problems with your blood-producing cells.

-During treatment you will be monitored for any signs of TB and or infection.
+During treatment you will be monitored for any signs of TB, hepatitis B and other infections.
 You may also have further blood tests to see if your treatment is working.

 Can I buy biological medicines?